On model selection consistency of regularized M-estimators: Geometrically decomposable penalties

-then we can set $A$, $I$, and $S^\perp$ to be sums of the sets $C_1,\dots,C_k$ to express $\rho$ in geometrically decomposable form \eqref{eq:geometrically-decomposable-penalty}.
+then we can set $A$, $I$, and $E^\perp$ to be sums of the sets $C_1,\dots,C_k$ to express $\rho$ in geometrically decomposable form \eqref{eq:geometrically-decomposable-penalty}.
 In many cases of interest, $A+I$ is a norm ball and $h_{A+I} = h_A + h_I$ is the dual norm.
-In our analysis, we assume \BNUM \item $A$ and $I$ are bounded. \item $I$ contains a relative neighborhood of the origin, \ie{} $0\in\relint(I)$. \ENUM We do not require $A + I$ to contain a neighborhood of the origin.
-This generality allows for free/unpenalized variables.
+In our analysis, we further assume \BNUM \item $A,I$ are bounded. \item $I$ contains a relative neighborhood of the origin, \ie{} $0\in\relint(I).$ \ENUM To allow for unregularized parameters, we do not assume $A + I$ contains a neighborhood of the origin.
+Thus $\rho$ is not necessarily a norm.
+We summarize the form of geometrically decomposable penalties in a definition.